Halting U.S. HIV Epidemic By 2030: Difficult But Doable

 In a press call Wednesday, Dr. Brett Giroir, assistant secretary for health, declined to specify how much money the president would request from Congress for the program.
 Those details will be included in the administration's overall budget request, he said.

 The new plan echoes "targeted" prevention campaigns of decades past.
-These have focused on people at highest risk of HIV, such as men who have sex with men, injection drug users and commercial sex workers.
+These have focused on people at highest risk of HIV, such as men who have sex with men, injection-drug users and commercial sex workers.
 Or they have concentrated resources on specific geographic areas, where the spread of HIV was greatest.

 While these efforts have slowed the spread of HIV to an extent, in 2016 there were still more than 40,000 new HIV infections in the U.S., according to the Centers for Disease Control and Prevention.
 The rate of new infections has hovered around the 40,000 mark, more or less, for years despite the targeted programs.